 That was the start of a long-term and far-reaching conversion process.
 At a major international symposium in 2011 at Kampnagel arts center, development possibilities for the new creative quarter were explored and options for its direction and use discussed.
 Subsequently, railroad, port, and building code issues for rezoning and reuse were resolved.
 DB and logistics companies left and new anchor tenants arrived; a cross-institutional urban working group and a local association, Oberhafen e.
 V., created the basis for permanent and enduring structures and new forms of cooperation between the two co-developers, HafenCity Hamburg GmbH and Hamburg Kreativ Gesellschaft mbH, and the local stakeholders.
 Suitable concepts were selected in three expression of interest processes, each of which created its own special added value for the city and a high degree of diversity overall.
 A fresh wind was blowing through the neighborhood: Oberhafen was “cool” and, as one of the last unbuilt places in the city, aroused the curiosity of creatives, film directors, start-up founders and free spirits.

 Whether it is large units or small-scale office and studio areas, Oberhafen offers the ideal conditions for creating a lively artistic, creative and cultural location directly connected to Hamburg’s “Art Mile”, the city center, Rothenburgsort and City Süd with the cultural activities and potential developing there.
 The casual classical music and jazz location Halle 424 in a mixed-use photo and workshop studio finds space here, as do Erste Liebe Filmproduktion, Parkour Creation e.
 V. and the music education program LuKuLuLe with children’s and youth work; Gängeviertel e.
 V. with the coworking space FilmFabrique and the scene club Moloch, as well as the innovative upcycling concept for backdrops and costumes of the Hanseatische Materialverwaltung – developed from a New York and now an established networking hub in the neighborhood with well attended winter bazaars and spring festivals.
-Further spaces were due to be allocated following issue of building permits and completion of renovation work in 2019.

 In August 2018 the neighborhood’s second food venue opened – the “Hobenköök” combined restaurant and market concept – and is attracting new passing and regular trade.
 And Oberhafen is even making an important contribution to sustainability in HafenCity.
 Thermal energy for is being generated in the front part of Goods Shed 4, only recognizable from outside because of its chimney, by the enterprise enercity.
 Heat output totals 10 MW.
 Crammed into the tiny space are a combined heat and power unit, two natural gas-powered boilers (offset biomethane gas), a heat accumulation plant, and a substation feeding energy into the local power grid.